snowdrop/jester/README.md

 - Maven 3+
 - Docker
 - (for Kubernetes tests), you must be logged into the Kubernetes cluster.
+- (for OpenShift tests), you must be logged into an OpenShift cluster.

 ### Jester Core